 At-home devices we recommend for treating wrinkles: Quasar MD Plus ($795); Baby Quasar Plus ($399); Tanda Luxe Skin Rejuvenation Photofacial Device ($195).

 LED light-emitting devices require protective eye wear.
 The wavelengths they emit can damage unprotected eyes, and if you don’t remember to protect your eyes at home with the higher intensity output you would be risking your sight.
 Be sure to invest in protective eyewear prior to using such devices around your eyes, and never look directly into the device.

 Don't get to caught up in the "FDA approved" for what's known as "class 2 medical device" claim that's used for many at-home LED devices.
 All this means is that the FDA approved the device for safety, not effectiveness.
 Latex gloves are also a class 2 medical device, as are wheelchairs.
 This distinction is a key reason it’s important to look at the published research demonstrating results, not a blanket, potentially misleading claim of FDA approval.

 TRIA Laser Hair Removal

 Many (so many we lost count) of our readers have asked about TRIA laser hair removal.
 The TRIA is an 810-nanometer diode laser system with research showing it can reduce hair growth on the underarm, legs or elsewhere.
 It is tricky to use and the instructions must be followed exactly or the machine won't produce even minor results, but it is absolutely an option to consider if you are willing to make the time and financial commitment (and yes, it hurts).
-We do not recommend TRIA for any other purpose other than hair removal, and strongly advise you to follow the directions exactly, which includes not overdoing it (this isn’t a situation where more frequent treatments will produce better results).
+We strongly advise you to follow the directions exactly, which includes not overdoing it (this isn’t a situation where more frequent treatments will produce better results).